"DISABLED" ISN'T A BAD WORD

 Until very recently, I disagreed with that movement and would have told you that ideally I would like person first language to be used (I.e., person with a disability).

-The (let’s be honest-big) part of myself that wants distance from my disability prefers person with a disability.
+The big (let’s be honest) part of myself that wants distance from my disability prefers person with a disability.
 The problem is that there shouldn’t need to be distance.
 There’s no need to sugarcoat and say things like “special needs” either.
 My disability is as much a part of me as everything else I have to offer.

-The part of myself that wants to be proud of body says I should embrace the word.
+The part of myself that wants to be proud of my body says I should embrace the word.

-It is believed by some that distancing ourselves from the word leads to a negative societal perception, whereas embracing the world leads to pride and acceptance.
+Some believe that distancing ourselves from the word leads to a negative societal perception, whereas embracing the world leads to pride and acceptance.

 Don’t make it weird.